sp4ce-cowboy/DES/README.md

 ### Docs

-(Almost) All classes and methods have [documentation](https://sp4ce-cowboy.github.io/DES/package-summary.html), generated with javadocs.
+(Almost) All classes and methods have [documentation](https://sp4ce-cowboy.github.io/DES/package-summary.html), generated with javadocs, hosted with GitHub pages.

 All compilation was done using JDK17.